 Install the package:

-yarn add @vapi-ai/web
+$yarn add @vapi-ai/web

 or w/ npm:

-npm install @vapi-ai/web
+$npm install @vapi-ai/web

 Import the package:

-import Vapi from "@vapi-ai/web";
+1import Vapi from "@vapi-ai/web";

 Then, create a new instance of the Vapi class, passing your Public Key as a parameter to the constructor:

-const vapi = new Vapi("your-public-key");
+1const vapi = new Vapi("your-public-key");

 You can find your public key in the Vapi Dashboard.